Transport through quantum spin Hall insulator/metal junctions in graphene ribbons: Introduction

-In this paper we study the transmission properties of the QSH edge states in graphene ribbons through an electrostatic potential step, defined for example by selectively doping left and right regions of the ribbon by means of two back gates.
-When the potential step height $U_0$ is such that the Fermi energy in both regions lies inside the spin-orbit induced band gap $\Delta_{\rm SO}$, perfect transmission is trivially expected since transport in both regions occurs in the form of topological edge channels.
-Spin-preserving backscattering processes then amount to crossing the sample width and are forbidden as long as the ribbon's width is larger than the width of the edge states~\cite{Strom2009}.
-However, when $U_0$ is bigger than $\Delta_{\rm SO}$, a QSH insulator/metal junction is formed and topological edge channels in one region evolve into multiple bulk channels above the bandgap in the other (see Fig.~\ref{Fig:system}).
+With the perspective that the QSH effect may be achieved in graphene one day \cite{Weeks2011,Hu2012}, in this paper we theoretically study the transmission properties of the QSH edge states in graphene ribbons through an electrostatic potential step, defined for example by selectively doping left and right regions of the ribbon by means of two back gates.
+When the potential step height $U_0$ is such that the Fermi energy in both regions lies inside the SO induced band gap $\Delta_{\rm so}$, perfect transmission is trivially expected since transport in both regions occurs in the form of topological edge channels.
+Spin-preserving backscattering processes then amount to crossing the sample's width $W$ and are forbidden as long as $W$ is larger than the width of the edge states~\cite{Strom2009}.
+However, when $U_0$ is bigger than $\Delta_{\rm so}$, a QSH insulator/metal junction is formed and topological edge channels in one region evolve into multiple bulk channels above the bandgap in the other (see Fig.~\ref{Fig:system}).
 Backscattering of the QSH edge states could then in principle occur through the metallic region where a path opens up allowing the carriers to cross the sample's width from one boundary to the other.
-This reflection process would lead to a spin-current parallel to the interface (a similar spin-current has been predicted at an interface between semi-infinite graphene planes in the presence of Rashba spin-orbit coupling~\cite{Yamakage2010}).
+This reflection process would lead to a spin-current parallel to the interface (a similar spin-current has been predicted at an interface between semi-infinite graphene planes in the presence of Rashba SO coupling~\cite{Yamakage2010}).
 However, we show in this paper that the topological edge states in a clean ribbon of an arbitrary crystallographic orientation cannot be reflected at a QSH insulator/metal junction (either n-n or p-p) due to the orthogonality of left- and right-moving edge states at opposite boundaries.
 A similar mechanism was recently shown to be responsible for the perfect transmission of the zero Landau level edge state at a magnetic flux step in folded graphene nanoribbons~\cite{Prada2010}.
 Perfect transmission is also present in n-p junctions, but only when the ribbon is in the armchair or antizigzag configuration, because only then does the n-p junction not introduce intervalley scattering~\cite{Akhmerov2008}.
 The orthogonality between edge states is proven by deriving analytic expressions for the QSH edge wavefunctions in zigzag and armchair terminated ribbons.
 For general ribbon terminations, the absence of backscattering is furthermore validated by numerical calculations.
 Interestingly, we also find that the topological edge state width depends on the ribbon's termination.
-For an armchair ribbon, this width only depends on the magnitude of the spin-orbit induced gap, whereas it is practically independent of this parameter for zigzag ribbons where the edge state width becomes energy-dependent instead.
+For an armchair ribbon, this width only depends on the magnitude of the SO induced gap, whereas it is practically independent of this parameter for zigzag ribbons where the edge state width becomes energy-dependent instead.
 This observation is further confirmed by numerical simulations of the charge density across the sample.
-These results for clean junctions are analyzed in Section~\ref{Sec:Ballistic} and in the Appendix.
+These results for clean junctions are analyzed in Section~\ref{Sec:Ballistic} (numerical results) and in Section \ref{Sec:Analytic} (analytical results).